Response Matrix Estimation in Unfolding Differential Cross Sections: Effect of the estimated response matrix on the unfolded spectrum

 \subsubsection{Noisy matrix acts as an implicit regularizer}

 An interesting observation is that when $\delta=0$ (Figures \ref{fig:tikhonov_sol_alpha=0} and \ref{fig:mse_tikhonov_delta=0}), i.e., without any regularization, the least-squares solution using the true response matrix performs surprisingly poorly.
 It has the largest MSE, bias and variance across most bins.
 Table \ref{table:condition_number} illustrates that the true response matrix has a notably larger condition number compared to the estimated response matrices.
 This explains the large variance of the solution with the true matrix.
 However, even with this extreme ill-conditioning, the least-squares solution should still, in principle, be unbiased.
-The fact that we nevertheless observe a fair amount of bias for it indicates that numerical artifacts when performing the ill-conditioned matrix inversion are large enough to create this nontrivial bias.
+The non-negligible bias we nevertheless observe may be indicative of numerical artifacts arising from the ill-conditioned matrix inversion.

 Moreover, the histogram estimate in this case is the best among all the methods, which can be explained by its smallest condition number.
 Even though it is a noisy and sub-optimal estimator of $\bm{K}$, it yields numerically the most stable solution for $\bm{\lambda}$.
 The reason for the small condition number is that a randomly perturbed matrix is likely to be well-conditioned.
 Specifically, we can write the histogram estimate as the true response matrix plus some random perturbation, denoted as $\hat{\bm{K}}^{hist}=\bm{K}+\bm{N}$, where $\bm{N}$ is some random noise. \citet{Tao2007,Tao2008} showed that $\bm{K}+\bm{N}$ is well-conditioned with high probability even if $\bm{K}$ is ill-conditioned, which explains the reduced conditional number for the histogram estimator in Table~\ref{table:condition_number}.